 Experience district-wide comprehensive planning for assistive technology (AT) implementation that allows students improved access to AT supports.

-Accessible instructional materials, or AIM, are specialized formats of curricular content that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphical, audio, and video).
+Accessible educational materials, or AEM, are specialized formats of curricular content that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphical, audio, and video).

-Learn about AIM with resources- for state- and district-level educators, parents, publishers, and others interested parties.
+Learn about AEM with resources for state- and district-level educators, parents, publishers, and others interested parties.